VeronicaM/weather-app-react/README.md

   ##### Tradeoffs
   - In a production environment I would have probably used a backend endpoint that received the key from a process.env variable to prevent it from being exposed on the client side or stored in the source code.
-* Other things I would have liked to focus more on are design and responsiveness.
+* Other things I would have liked to focus more on are design and responsiveness and more test coverage